Close

 What are Signatories committing to?

-As a Signatory of The Code you commit that you will work collaboratively, to increase the number and diversity of young people entering engineering.
+As a Signatory of The Code you commit that you will work collaboratively to increase the number and diversity of young people entering engineering.

 As such, you make 4 pledges about your approach to funding, designing, delivering, and learning from engineering-inspiration activities (including STEM programmes dedicated to inspiring young people into engineering).